gem/oq-engine/doc/adv-manual/rupture-sampling.rst

 compute average quantities.
 AkkarBommer2010 will count more than SadighEtAl1997 simply because there are 9 times more events for it (actually 9130/991 = 9.2, but the rate will tend to 9 when the effective time will tend to infinite).

+NB: just to be clear, normally realizations are not in one-to-one correspondence with GMPEs.
+In this example it is true only because there is a single tectonic region type.
+Normally there are multiple tectonic region types and a realization is associated to a tuple of GMPEs: there is a GMPE for each tectonic region type in the logic tree.